 #4 Torso circles

-Now let's warm up your sore back.
+Now let's warm up your sore back and make sure you feel that upper muscle pain relief.
 Hold your neck straight.
 Imagine balancing a glass bottle on top of your head - this should help you mimic the movement to perfection.
 Start rotating your torso in a full circle with palms rested on your kness.
 With feet flat, circle around a couple of times.

 #5 Torso lateral stretch